a1t3m1s/Unity_ProceduralGeneration/README.md

 # Unity_ProceduralGeneration
-Procedural generation of terrain and mesh using Perlin noise
+### Unity Version
+* Current: 6000.0.35f1

+## Description
+This project contains two scenes:
+* Terrain Generation scene - an example of terrain generation based on Perlin noise;
+* Mesh Generation scene - an example of mesh generation with texture based on Perlin noise.